Warning: You Might Be Paying Too Much for the Wrong AMS Tier

 Tier I. Enterprise Membership Software

-These are the Division I notables.
-These legacy programs tend to have all the elements previously mentioned but they tend to include a broader array of information capture and data management capabilities, as well as more comprehensive tracking and analysis for specialized membership & development operations.
+These are the well-known Division I programs.
+Regarding AMS systems, these established programs generally incorporate all the previously mentioned elements.
+However, they usually offer a wider range of information capture and data management features, along with more extensive tracking and analysis for specialized membership and development operations.

 Most of the programs in this range offer an assortment of equally comprehensive add-on modules (generally for an additional cost) to address specialized needs like advocacy, learning management systems, volunteer management, special event management or social advanced networking community features.